Ultimate Secrets of Shortcode Texting You Must Know

 The most common texting shortcodes are around 5 or 6 digits in length.

-Chances are, you have received a text message from a short code.
+Chances are, you have received a text message from a specific short codes.

 Here’s a prominent example of shortcode texting in the political space.

-Then-candidate Barack Obama used a short code to alert supporters of his choice of running mate in 2008.
+Then-candidate Barack Obama used a short codes to alert supporters of his choice of running mate in 2008.

 obama-shortcode-campaign

-An interesting thing to note is Obama’s short code 62262 spelled “Obama” when entered on a telephone dial pad.
+An interesting thing to note is Obama’s short codes 62262 spelled “Obama” when entered on a telephone dial pad.

 Custom shortcodes like these are called vanity short codes.